 The best thing about this dish is that it’s an easy 30-minute meal made in just one pot.
 I love that you don’t have to cook the noodles in a separate pan.
 It’s perfect for those busy week nights.
 Another one pot favorite is my one pot burrito bowls, you’ll have to give that recipe a try as well!

-Goulash is one of those comfort food recipes that the whole family will love, just like million dollar spaghetti casserole.
+Goulash is one of those comfort food ground beef recipes that the whole family will love, just like million dollar spaghetti casserole or this easy hamburger casserole.

 This easy goulash recipe tastes just like the one my mom made for me when I was a child.
 I always loved when my mom made it for dinner.